mParticle/docs/src/pages/integrations/mixpanel/event/index.md

 track with properties | `logEvent` with event attributes or `logEcommerceTransactionWithProduct` track with no properties | `logScreen` or `logEvent` with no event attributes

+### Historical Event Tracking

+mParticle sends data to different Mixpanel endpoints depending on the age of the events:

+1. Events that are less than or equal to 5 days old are sent to the [track](https://developer.mixpanel.com/reference/events#track-event) endpoint.
+2. Events that are greater than 5 days old are sent to the [import](https://developer.mixpanel.com/reference/events#import-events) endpoint.
+In order for mParticle to send the historical data to Mixpanel, you must provide the [API Secret](#configuration-settings).
+If not provided, mParticle will drop these events.

 ### Super Property Tracking

 Super properties allow certain properties that you want to include with each event you send.
 Generally, these are things you know about the user rather than about a specific event, for example, the user's age, gender, or source.
 These super properties will be automatically included with all tracked events.
 Super properties are saved to device storage, and will persist across invocations of your app.